ftdc-picsl/QuANTs/docs/index.md

 2. Rscripts used to generate .csv files that summarize measures using predefined anatonical labeling systems
 3. Some simple tools to help in performing QC

+Here we will focus on 1, the R functions that may be used to access the data in a hopefully convenient way.

 # Running it
 We recommend running QuANTs on the cluster via the following:
 ```